Characters: The Reckoners Trilogy

 - Book Dumb: Though he has a lot of research, he doesn't know the difference between a simile (what he actually is bad at) and a metaphor (what he calls the similes).
 Megan instructs him on the difference in the epilogue to Firefight.

 - Crippling Overspecialization/Sacrificed Basic Skill for Awesome Training: A social and mental variant.
 By his own desire, he's something of a savant when it comes to Epics, and possibly one of the most knowledgeable Epic researchers in North America.
 However, this comes at the cost of a grasp of various social mores, and leaving him a little... developmentally stunted.
+It can be hard to see him as nineteen years old in the first book, but he's matured greatly by Firefight.

 - Dating Catwoman: His relationship with Megan in Firefight.